Varsha Seshan's Official Website

 July 11, 2014 by Varsha Seshan Leave a Comment

 Standing there, behind the backdrop, we held our breath.
-We had been working with 43 Bal Vikas children with little or no knowledge of dance since May, and this was […]
+We had been working with 43 Bal Vikas children with little or no knowledge of dance since May, and this was the outcome of all our efforts.
+Working towards the performance for Ashadi Ekadashi at Prashanthi Nilayam was often frustrating, but ultimately, deeply rewarding.
+The […]

 Filed Under: Children, Dance, Travel Tagged With: art, Bharatanatyam, culture, performance, programme